Justin Barrett: National Party (2016–2023)

+National Party leadership dispute and formation of Clann Éireann

+In late September 2023, James Reynolds, who also claims the leadership of the party, released a statement via the official party website outlining reasons for Barrett's alleged dismissal, which highlighted his "immense character flaws, outrageous decisions, and lack of interest in serious political activities" as well as having "no medium or long-term vision apart from a fanciful belief in an impending economic Armageddon which would inexplicably propel the National Party to power".
+He was also accused of theft by other members of the National Party, who accused him of having "sticky fingers" and of using party funds for personal purposes.
+The Electoral Commission found no evidence of criminality by his opponents or evidence that an AGM held in 2024 to remove him had been "rigged" or that there was any "coup".
+The Electoral Commission confirmed his removal in September 2025.

+In April 2024, Barrett announced that he had formed a new organisation called 'Clann Éireann' (Irish for 'Family Ireland').
+He insisted it was not a political party, and that he had not conceded the leadership of the National Party to Reynolds.
+He used the organisation to attack the Reynolds-led faction within the National Party, and rallied support for his side in the leadership dispute.

+An article from the Irish Times in July 2024, said that Clann Éireann is believed to have less than 20 members.

 2018 Irish abortion referendum

 Barrett founded Abortion Never as a No campaign in March 2018 to contest the Irish abortion referendum, 2018.
 Abortion Never presents itself as "an Irish nationalist anti-abortion campaign".
 At the launch of the campaign, Barrett stated that if the abortion referendum passed, it would lead to euthanasia for the elderly; "It doesn’t just begin with abortion and stop there.
 It ends in euthanasia, because they already have a plan.
 You see discussions in the newspapers sometimes, ‘What are we going to do about the pensions crisis?’".
 At the same event, he called for the abortion referendum campaign to be "as divisive as possible".
 Ultimately, the referendum was approved by 66.4% of voters, with a 64.1% turnout.

 In April 2018, Jim Jefferies featured Barrett on a segment of The Jim Jefferies Show.
 Jefferies had Barrett travel to London for an interview on abortion (despite already being in Ireland to interview Tara Flynn), "so he could endure the same kind of bullshit every Irish woman has to go through if they want an abortion".